asbi-cds-tools/questionnaire-to-survey/README.md

 ## Usage

 ### Setup
-This project manages dependencies using the [Yarn package manager](https://yarnpkg.com/). *Questionnaire to Survey* can be built locally by typing `yarn` at the command line.
+This project manages dependencies using the [Node Package Manager](https://www.npmjs.com/). *Questionnaire to Survey* can be built locally by typing `npm install` at the command line.
+It is published on npm and can be installed in project via: `npm install questionnaire-to-survey`.

-It is intended that *Questionnaire to Survey* will eventually be published as a package on [npm](https://www.npmjs.com/).
-Until that point, it can be incorporated into other projects as a local dependency via the [yarn add command](https://classic.yarnpkg.com/en/docs/cli/add/) after packaging *Questionnaire to Survey* using the [yarn pack command](https://classic.yarnpkg.com/en/docs/cli/pack/).

 ### Tests
 See the `tests` folder for a number of automated tests which demonstrate the functionality of *Questionnaire to Survey*.
 They are written using the [Mocha](https://mochajs.org/) JavaScript testing framework.
-After setup the tests can be run from the command line using `yarn test`.
+After setup the tests can be run from the command line using `npm run test`.

 ### Example
 A working example of using *Questionnaire to Survey* can be found in the [ASBI Screening App](https://github.com/asbi-cds-tools/asbi-screening-app).